wmodes/wesbot/README.md

 - **/factory.py:** Creates and configures the Flask app.
 - **/chatbot.py:** Houses the `Chatbot` class, managing user interactions and responses.
 - **/routes.py:** Defines web app routes and endpoints for handling user interactions.

-This structure guides you through the code and its layout efficiently.

 ### Configuration
 In the config.py file, you'll find essential variables that fine-tune the chatbot's behavior.
 These variables are crucial for personalizing and customizing the chatbot's responses.
 Here are the key configuration variables: